Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

-For those who want to add a more relaxed second stage, the trip can be extended to Zanzibar, combining safari with the sea.
+For those who want to add a more relaxed second chapter, the trip can be extended to Zanzibar, combining safari with the Indian Ocean.

 Day 1 – Nairobi / Arrival View details

-Arrival at Nairobi International Airport and transfer to the accommodation.
+Arrival at Nairobi Jomo Kenyatta International Airport and transfer to accommodation.

-First contact with the African continent and time to rest after the flight.
+First contact with the African continent and time to rest after the long-haul flight.

-Day 2 – Nairobi / Wildlife and city View details
+Day 2 – Nairobi / Wildlife and conservation View details

-Visit to the Elephant Orphanage, where rescued calves are rehabilitated, and to the Giraffe Sanctuary, which protects the Rothschild giraffe.
+Morning at the David Sheldrick Elephant Orphanage, where rescued elephant calves are rehabilitated before return to the wild — one of Africa's most impactful conservation programs.
+Afternoon at the Giraffe Centre, which protects the critically endangered Rothschild giraffe.

 Meal plan: breakfast

-Day 3 – Nairobi / Masai Mara / First safari View details
+Day 3 – Nairobi / Masai Mara / First game drive View details

 Meal plan: full board